 An intimate partnership can function in one of two ways — securely or insecurely.
 If you want lasting happiness, you need to be in a securely functioning relationship.

 When a couple functions securely, love and satisfaction grow with time.
 Shared happiness is maximized and distress is minimized.
 Things feel fair, equal, just and sensitive.
 Riffs get quickly repaired.
 Past upsets do not linger as negative memories.

 But if a couple functions insecurely, love inevitably gets eroded over time.
 Issues pile up and hide the love once so abundantly shared.
 Little upsets turn into big fights.
 Negative memories can accumulate so much that it gets hard to share positive feelings.

-Instead of feeling secure and loving, a feeling grows that things are unfair, unjust, unequal, or insensitive.
-Triggering escalates—blowing up, shutting down, avoiding, walking on eggshells—until someone cannot take it anymore.
+Instead of feeling secure and loving together, partners feel that things are unfair, unjust, unequal or insensitive.
+Triggering escalates — blowing up, shutting down, avoiding, walking on eggshells — until someone cannot take it anymore.

 Secure functioning between two partners is not dependent on each being a secure individual.
 It’s about knowing how to operate well as a team, so that you are able to rewire unconsciously controlled negative emotional patterns — and understand how to promote new wiring for security.

 What makes a couple secure?
 Three key factors must be in place.
 Like the legs of a stool, you need all three to be solid, stable, and secure.
 These essential keys to secure functioning are: Prioritization, Collaboration, and Distress Relief.

 Let’s look at these one at a time…